wp-plugins/sroups/readme.txt

 1. Download the Sroups' Wordpress plugin
 2. Extract the archive to your blog's /wp-content/plugins/ directory
+3. Copy the included "crossdomain.xml" to yor site root (http://example.com/crossdomain.xml)
-3. From the "Plugins Settings" page, activate Sroups plugin
+4. From the "Plugins Settings" page, activate Sroups plugin
-4. Click the "Sroups" link from the "Settings" box
+5. Click the "Sroups" link from the "Settings" box
-5. If you're already a member of srou.ps, enter your Sroups credentials and click "Get my Sroups data" button.
+6. If you're already a member of srou.ps, enter your Sroups credentials and click "Get my Sroups data" button.
 If not, fill out the registration form and click "Make me a Sroups owner" button.
-6. Select your Sroups' package, theme and click "Create my Sroups" button
+7. Select your Sroups' package, theme and click "Create my Sroups" button
-7. Your Sroups is ready!
+8. Your Sroups is ready!
 You can use Sroups as a page or a footer button!

 == Changelog ==

+= 0.0.7 =
+Crossdomain.xml file is added.
+In order to run the flash application, users should put crossdomain.xml to their root directory

 = 0.0.6 =
 Fixed the CSS